hkzorman/advanced_npc/doc/api.md

 To stop a timer, simply use:
 `npc.monitor.timer.stop(self, name)`

+##### A word of caution with timers:
+While timers can be very useful, they can also be very disruptive, specially if they are changing state process.
+Therefore, every timer `callback` function *should* have a condition check at the very beginning before anything else runs.
+This way, if the condition for the timer is no longer valid, it stops and doesn't interferes with other processes running.

 #### Callbacks
 Callbacks are functions executed whenever another action is executed.
 All callbacks execute *after* the actual action.
 Currently, there are three types of callbacks supported: